AbhiBaller24/Fetch_Rewards_Coding_Exersize_Data_Analyst/README.md

   transactions amongnst users created in the last 6 months
 - To View how I analyzed the the the data and parsed the data in the json files using python in jupyter notebook view Data_Explore_Fetch_Rewards.ipynb
+- To View the Email to Stakeholder select Email to Stakeholder.pdf